 If you need larger quantities, please contact us for a bulk quotation.

-Hyaluronic acid is a polysaccharide composed of alternating β(1-3) glucuronide and β(1-4) glucosaminide units derived from Streptococcus equi.
-The hyaluronic acid is labelled with amino-tetramethylrhodamine.
+Hyaluronic acid is a polysaccharide that is composed of alternating β(1-3) glucuronide and β(1-4) glucosaminide units derived from Streptococcus equi.
+The hyaluronic acid is labelled with 5-amino-fluorescein.
 The degree of substitution lies between 0.001 and 0.008.
-The labelling procedure does not lead to depolymerisation of the HA.
+The labelling procedure does not lead to depolymerization of the HA.

 Storage and stability